Neutron Skin from Conserved Charge Measurements at Collider Experiments

 Because this ratio encodes the relative contributions of neutron and proton participants to particle production, it provides a clear handle on deviations from a uniform nucleon distribution within the nucleus.

 We presented results for two implementations of the double ratio, $Q/B$ and $Q/p$, evaluated in two different forward rapidity intervals.
-Among these, the net charge-to-proton ratio in the window $4.5 < y < 5.5$ is the most promising candidate for near-term measurements with LHCb.
+Among these, the net charge-to-proton ratio in the window $4.5 < y < 5.5$ is the most promising candidate for near-term measurements at LHC.
 While systematic uncertainties associated with particlization and charge stopping may limit direct model-to-data comparisons in the fixed-target configuration at present, the collider-mode predictions are ready for experimental tests.

-Such measurements would open a new avenue for constraining the neutron skin of ${}^{208}\mathrm{Pb}$, and could help resolve the current tension between ab-initio determinations and the PREX-II result.
-A more precise determination of the neutron skin thickness would, in turn, sharpen constraints on the slope of the nuclear symmetry energy and thus on the equation of state of neutron-rich matter relevant to neutron star properties.
+Such measurements would open a new avenue for constraining the neutron skin of ${}^{208}\mathrm{Pb}$.
 The same methodology can be applied to other nuclei in high-energy $p+A$ collisions, such as $^{48}$Ca.

 The data that support the findings of this article are openly available~\cite{pihan_2025_17193964}, embargo periods may apply.

 \paragraph{Acknowledgments}

 This work is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under DOE Contract No.~DE-SC0012704 and within the framework of the Saturated Glue (SURGE) Topical Theory Collaboration (B.P.S.) and Award No.~DE-SC0021969 (C.S. \& G.P.).
 This work is also supported by JSPS KAKENHI Grant Number JP24K07030 (A.M.).
 C.S. acknowledges a DOE Office of Science Early Career Award.
 This research was done using computational resources provided by the Open Science Grid (OSG)~\cite{Pordes:2007zzb,Sfiligoi:2009cct,OSPool,OSDF}, which is supported by the National Science Foundation awards \#2030508 and \#2323298.